Share this article

 Beach Chalet Brewery and Restaurant

-If you’re walking your dog at San Fran’s popular Golden Gate Park, this dog-friendly restaurant in San Francisco CA will be ideal for you both.
-Situated inside the park itself, dogs are more than welcome and you’ll be spoiled by its ocean views.
+If you’re walking your dog at San Fran’s popular Golden Gate Park, Beach Chalet Brewery and Restaurant's outdoor seating area will be ideal for you both.
+Dogs are welcome and you’ll be treated to its ocean views.

 Location: 1000 Great Hwy, San Francisco, CA 94121, United States

-If a laid-back Italian restaurant is more your thing, Rose’s welcomes dogs.
-You’ll have the chance to choose from homey classics like gorgonzola salad, bolognese and homemade soup of the day.
+If a laid-back Italian restaurant is more your thing, Rose’s welcomes dogs outdoors.
+You’ll have the chance to choose from homestyle classics like gorgonzola salad, bolognese and homemade soup of the day.

 Location: 2298 Union St, San Francisco, CA 94123, United States